 Coronary artery disease (CAD)

-We defined CAD cases as participants who indicated on the Health and Exposure Survey that they have experienced a heart attack or myocardial infarction.
-We assigned participants who did not report a heart attack or myocardial infarction to the control group by default.
-We excluded participants with any of the following conditions from both the case and control groups: hypertension, high cholesterol, atherosclerosis, cardiac arrhythmia, angina, CAD, congestive heart failure, poor blood flow, blood clots, angioplasty, and stroke.
+We defined CAD cases as participants who indicated on the Health and Exposure Survey that they have experienced a heart attack or myocardial infarction or told by a doctor that they have CAD.
+We assigned rest of the participants to the control group by default.
+We then excluded participants with any of the following conditions from the control group: hypertension, high cholesterol, atherosclerosis, cardiac arrhythmia, angina, congestive heart failure, poor blood flow, blood clots, angioplasty, and stroke.

 Type 2 diabetes (T2D)

-While the Health and Exposure Survey asks participants whether they have been diagnosed with diabetes, their age at diagnosis, and current and past treatments but does not ask about diabetes type.
-To define type 2 diabetes cases in the PEGS cohort, we used a cutoff of 20 years at age of diagnosis to differentiate between type 1 and type 2 diabetes, with the assumption that most individuals with type 1 diabetes are diagnosed before this age.
-We also excluded participants who indicated they had been diagnosed with gestational diabetes.
+While the Health and Exposure Survey asks participants whether they have been diagnosed with diabetes, their age at diagnosis, and current and past treatments, it does not ask about diabetes type.
+To define type 2 diabetes cases in the PEGS cohort, we used a cut-off of 20 years at age of diagnosis to differentiate between type 1 and type 2 diabetes, with the assumption that most individuals with type 1 diabetes are diagnosed before this age.
+We excluded participants who indicated they had been diagnosed with gestational diabetes.

 Whole-genome sequencing